mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

 The ``kmsProviders`` property may be specified on ClientEncryptionOpts_ or AutoEncryptionOpts_.
-Multiple KMS providers may be specified, each using a specific property on the KMSProvidersMap_ object.
-The options for each type of provider differ by the provider name (:ts:`"aws"`, :ts:`"azure"`, :ts:`"gcp"`, :ts:`"local"`, and :ts:`"kmip"`) (Referred to as a :ts:`KMSProviderName`).
+Multiple KMS providers may be specified, each using a specific property on the KMSProviders_ object.
+The options for each type of provider differ by the provider name (:ts:`"aws"`, :ts:`"azure"`, :ts:`"gcp"`, :ts:`"local"`, and :ts:`"kmip"`).
 The "local" provider is configured with master key material.
 The external providers are configured with credentials to authenticate.

+Throughout this document, the provider name is annotated as :ts:`KMSProviderName`, but this name is for *exposition only*: drivers MUST accept arbitrary strings at runtime for forward-compatibility.

 .. code:: typescript

-   interface KMSProvidersMap {
+   interface KMSProviders {
       aws?: AWSKMSOptions;
       azure?: AzureKMSOptions;
       gcp?: GCPKMSOptions;